Package Leaflet: Information for the User

 Taking Hongoseril 100 mg capsules with food and drinks

-Take this medicine immediately after finishing one of the main meals.
+Take this medication immediately after finishing one of the main meals.

-If you are taking any medicine that regulates the production of acid in the stomach, it is recommended to take this medicine with a cola drink.
+If you are taking any medication that regulates stomach acid production, it is recommended to take this medication with a cola drink.

 Pregnancy and breastfeeding